Advanced Research Assistant

 - Ability to build collaborative working relationships with internal and external stakeholders

-Please apply with your CV and Cover letter outlining your suitability for the role addressing the criteria set out above and in the job description.
+Please apply with your CV and a cover letter outlining your suitability for the role, addressing the criteria set out above and in the job description.